Funding allocations

 The program guidelines detail the types of projects eligible to be funded under each phase of the program.
 Eligible projects may include:

-Construction activity on projects is required to be undertaken within the following Eligible Construction Time Periods (ECTP):
+Construction activity on projects is required to be undertaken within the following Eligible Construction Time Periods (ECTP) unless otherwise approved by the department in exceptional circumstances:

 LRCI funding recipients need to notify the department when there are any changes to their organisation, projects and Approved Work Schedules.